redhat-actions/crda/README.md

 ## Scanning Pull Requests

 This action can run CRDA scans on pull requests.
-Because the action must check out the pull request's code in order to scan it, the [`pull_request_target` trigger](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) must be used.
+Because the action must check out the pull request's code in order to scan it, the [`pull_request_target` trigger](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) must be used. <!-- markdown-link-check-disable-line -->

 Since the pull request's code will be checked out in order to install dependencies, repository maintainers must **manually verify** that the pull request does not include any malicious code before the scan can run.
 Maintainers can approve the CRDA scan by adding the `CRDA Scan Approved` label.